pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 Then, it encourages us to follow good and pragmatic software design principles, such as the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) principle.
 Each vertex does exactly only one thing.

-Then, it makes us look at the common things each vertex does and outsource it to our infrastructure.
+Then again, it makes us look at the common things each vertex does and outsource it to our infrastructure.

-For example, each vertex receives and possibly sends messages. **Outsourcing** the responsibility of handling incoming and outgoing messages in a **fault-tolerant** manner is very desirable.
+For example, each vertex receives and possibly sends messages. **Outsourcing the responsibility** of handling **incoming and outgoing messages** in a **fault-tolerant** manner is very desirable.

-Our deployment can also become more flexible this way - for example, we could deploy each computation unit of a separate machine and have the infrastructure worry about proper message delivery and distribution.
+Our **deployment** can also become **more flexible** this way - for example, we could deploy each computation unit of a separate machine and have the infrastructure worry about proper message delivery and distribution.

 What about **load-balancing** and **scalability**?
 Could we rely on our “external” message delivery system for managing multiple instances of the same computation unit for us?
 Yes we can!